Medieval History: A Literature Approach

 Books Used with Each Guide

 At the younger level, parents might read aloud with some fifth and sixth graders, while seventh and eighth graders read independently.
 But your family might enjoy reading many of the books aloud together, no matter the ages of your children.
-Each family will need to figure out the balance between reading aloud and independently.
+Each family needs to figure out the balance between reading aloud and independently.

 The Guides

-The two guides are arranged differently.
-The younger-level guide presents 98 lessons, arranged in eight units.
-Students should complete three lessons per week, each lesson taking one to one and a half hours.
-Optional activities, videos, and suggested reading for younger students guarantee that you will have more than enough material for a full school year.
+medieval history literature approach high schoolBoth guides present 98 lessons, arranged in eight units.
+Students should complete three lessons per week.
+In the lower level, each lesson should take one to one and a half hours.
+Optional activities, videos, and suggested reading guarantee you will have more than enough material for a full school year.
+At the older level, lessons will take longer since there is a lot of reading, but the many optional activities make it impossible to predict how much time will be required.
+Parents (or students) should choose options that suit the student’s interests, abilities, and time requirements.

 Summary